 Q: What types of donations will pledged candidates refuse?

-A: Candidates who make the Clean Money for Climate Pledge will refuse campaign contributions of $200 and over from executives, in-house lobbyists and others employed by the ten fossil fuel and utility companies below.
+A: Candidates who take the No Fossil Fuel Money Pledge will refuse campaign contributions of $200 and over from executives, in-house lobbyists and others employed by fossil fuel and utility companies as listed here.
+(Please note that MA candidates are expected to include National Grid and Enbridge in addition to the nationally listed companies).

-Q: Why is the Clean Money for Climate Pledge Needed?
+Q: Why is the No Fossil Fuel Pledge Needed?

 A: Coal, oil, and gas companies—and the utilities who sell their products—have a stranglehold over energy policy in the United States.
 While Congress has known about climate change since at least the 1980s, it has yet to pass a single piece of legislation to address it.
 Here in the Commonwealth of Massachusetts, we have a much stronger track record on climate, but even here there are times when the influence of dirty energy companies and utilities outweigh public interest and common sense.